FICO - Your Credit Score

 Since we live in an automated society, it's not surprising that your ability to repay your mortgage boils down to just one number.

-Credit reporting agencies use your loan payment history to build a FICO score.
+Credit reporting agencies use your payment history in order to create your FICO score.

 - Your Credit History - How many years have you had credit?

-- History of Payments - Do you have any payments later than 30 days?
+- Late Payments - Do you have any payments later than 30 days?

-- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe on them?
+- Your Credit Card Balances - How many accounts do you carry?
+How much do you owe on your accounts?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of lending you money?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

 Raising your credit score

 Unfortunately, there isn't a lot you can do to immediately improve your credit score.
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-You should, of course, appeal for the credit agency to remove any incorrect data from your credit report; this is the only "quick fix" for credit problems.
+(Of course you can and should remove incorrect data on your credit report.)

-You can get a free credit report every year from the three major agencies by visiting AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and inexpensive.
+You can get a free credit report every year from the three major credit reporting agencies at AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.